drghirlanda/alex/Docs/AlexManual.md

         monitors.
 If that is too big for you, you can zoom them as indicated above.

-- **Color**: the color of squares, circles, or text.
+- **Color**: The color of squares, circles, or text.
 This field is ignored for images and sounds.
 Colors can either be named or given as an RGB triplet.
-As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadhseet software will do this for you).
+As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadsheet software will do this for you).
 In the case of text, you can specify the background as well as the foreground color by writing the color in the form Color1+Color2, where Color1 will be foreground and Color2 the background.
-If no foreground or background color is given, the default set in `Parameters.csv` is used.
+If no foreground or background color is given, the defaults set in `Parameters.csv` are used.

     The PEBL reference manual lists valid color names, which are many hundreds.
 If you stick to simple stuff like red, blue, cyan, purple, and so on, you can get by without consulting this file.
 RGB, of course, enables you to define color shades more precisely.

-- **XOffset** and **YOffset**: offsets from the center of the screen, in pixel.
-In the example, all stimuli are centered but the reward stimulus Smiley, which is displayed 150 pixels above center ("above" is negative Y values).
+- **XOffset** and **YOffset**: Offset from the center of the screen, in pixels.
+In Table \ref{stimuli}, all stimuli are centered except for the reward stimulus Smiley, which is displayed 150 pixels above center (negative Y values place stimuli above center, negative X values place them left of center).

 ## The `Groups.csv` file